JsonBin/WBAlamofire/README.md

 ## CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like WBAlamofire in your projects.
-See the ["Getting Started" guide for more information](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking).
 You can install it with the following command:

 ```bash
 $ gem install cocoapods